Indian Nursing Council

-Indian Nursing Council is a national regulatory body for nurses and nurse education in India.
-It is an autonomous body under the Government of India, Ministry of Health & Family Welfare, constituted by the Central Government under section 3(1) of the Indian Nursing Council Act, 1947 of Indian parliament.
+The Indian Nursing Council is a national regulatory body for nurses and nurse education in India.
+It is an autonomous body under the Government of India, Ministry of Health & Family Welfare, constituted by the Central Government under section 3(1) of the Indian Nursing Council Act, 1947 of the Indian parliament.

 According to the original act the function of the council is to provide "uniformity in nursing education".